Solitary fibrous tumor

-head and neck: ~5%
+- head and neck: ~5%

-Solitary fibrous tumors have variable cellularity but generally are composed of a collagenous matrix with arrays of spindle cells is usually seen.
+Solitary fibrous tumors have variable cellularity but generally are composed of a collagenous matrix with arrays of spindle cells.
 Areas of necrosis, cystic or myxoid change, calcification, hemorrhage, increased vascularity, atypia, or malignancy may also be seen 7-8.
 Blood vessels often contain large caliber thin-walled branching staghorn blood vessels 13.

 Immunohistochemical analysis can play an important role in the diagnosis and management.
 Solitary fibrous tumors are usually positive for the following markers 12,13:

-- ~75% of benign solitary fibrous tumors of the thorax stain for CD34, a marker for normal endothelium and vascular tumors
+- CD34: a marker for normal endothelium and vascular tumors (~75% positive)

 - cytokeratin, S-100, and p53 proteins have shown increased expression in malignant solitary fibrous tumors

-CT reveals a well-circumscribed, smooth, lobulated soft tissue mass that may contain scattered calcifications.
+CT reveals a well-circumscribed, smooth, and lobulated soft tissue mass that may contain scattered calcifications.
 Smaller tumors tend to enhance homogeneously, whereas larger lesions may have central tubular or rounded low-attenuation areas due to cystic or necrotic change.

-On MRI, benign solitary fibrous tumors usually has relatively homogeneous low-to-intermediate signal intensity relative to skeletal muscle on both T1-weighted imaging and T2-weighted imaging because of fibrous tissue, as well as intense enhancement.
+On MRI, benign solitary fibrous tumors usually have relatively homogeneous low-to-intermediate signal intensity relative to skeletal muscle on both T1-weighted imaging and T2-weighted imaging because of fibrous tissue, as well as intense enhancement.

 In addition, there may be areas of subacute hemorrhage that have high T1-weighted signal intensity, as well as non-enhancing cystic or necrotic foci that are more heterogeneous and higher in T2-weighted signal intensity relative to the remainder of the tumor.

 However, when a central focus of heterogeneity and variable contrast enhancement is identified in an SFT at CT or MRI, malignant degeneration should be considered 7.